 Protect the Outlet

 Of course, you have to keep the beavers from plugging the outlet and raising the high water point.
-I covered the outlet with branches and wide slabs of tree bark that allow water to exit freely while also denying beavers access to the pipe.
+I covered the outlet with branches and wide slabs of pine tree bark that allow water to exit freely while also denying beavers access to the pipe.

 Water will flow from underneath the vegetation cover and down the dam if your leveler is working.
 The confused beavers will try to block the stream but instead pack mud fruitlessly into the tail of the flow.

-Bottom line: Choose your pond’s high point wisely and conceal the outlet with natural materials.
+Key point: Choose your pond’s high point wisely and conceal the outlet with natural materials.

 A Domed Exclosure Is the Ideal Form